AlexanderButyaev/kern_smooth/README.md

 # KernSmooth for Python
-Porting popular R library KernSmooth to python
+Porting popular R library KernSmooth to python.

+Functions for Kernel Smoothing and Density Estimation.

+Transformed R and Fortran functions into Python(2,3) code.

 ##
 Main function of the module: